logo

 • Braxton Hicks contractions: These practice contractions may become more frequent and intense as your body prepares for labour.

-• Fatigue: Carrying around the extra weight of your baby and dealing with pregnancy symptoms can leave you feeling tired.
+• Fatigue: Carrying around the extra weight of your baby and dealing with pregnancy symptoms can leave you tired.

 • Swelling: Oedema, or swelling in your feet, ankles, and hands, is common at this stage due to increased fluid retention.